SunritHazra/VectorSplitK/JOURNAL.md

 **Progress (%): 90%**
 ---

-# Day 1 — 30.06.2026: Drawing the Schematic and Assigning Footprints
+# Day 1 — 30.06.2026: Drawing the Schematic & Assigning Footprints

 For the split keyboard I have followed the Started Project Guide from Hack Club Stasis.
 For the first few minutes, before I started drawing the schmatic, I was asking AI what could I name my project.
 And I chose "VectorSplitk" as the name of my project, which follows the same naming format as my previous starter electronics projects like hackpad and devboard.